Job JSON specification¶

 }

-Note: Shares are identified wither by their unique ID, or by their unique API "code" identifier.
+Note: Shares are identified either by their unique ID, or by their unique API "code" identifier.

 {